swataswayam-14/Insight-Ed/README.md

 -> This feature allows the teacher to generate/upload a questionnaire through an LLM for the topics for the student to double-check his/her understanding to plan further steps.
 -> The student can also get recommended most relevant YouTube videos on the same or the teacher could suggest some materials or videos from their course itself.

+6. **Advance RAG-based QnA bot (Handwritten/Non-Handwritten)**
+-> This feature allows the user to perform question-answer with their uploaded PDFs whether it's Handwritten/Non-Handwritten (under-development).
+-> This allows the student to quickly search and get relevant information/explanation for a particular topic of interest and not go through searching for it, wasting their precious time.

+7. **Advance RAG-based QnA bot for Video/Tutorial**

+-> This feature allows the user to perform question-answer with their video/tutorials.
+-> This allows the student to quickly search and get relevant information/explanation for a particular topic of interest in the video/tutorial and not go through searching for it throughout the video.

 ## Requirements